Elektrochecker/shpd-seed-finder/README.md

 Application to find seeds for Shattered Pixel Dungeon given constraints (e.g. wand of disintegration +2 and ring of evasion in the first 4 floors).
 It can also display items found on a specific seed.

+In this repository I will contribute to Shattered Pixel Dungeon v2.0.0 and above.
+To view releases from previous seedfinder versions, see https://github.com/alessiomarotta/shpd-seed-finder

 # How to use

 Download a precompiled .jar from the releases tab or build your own using the instructions below.